Fr. Stavros Akrotirianakis was born in Whittier, California.

 In September 2004, Father Stavros was again transferred to St. John the Baptist Greek Orthodox Church in Tampa, FL, where he has been serving ever since.

-During his tenure, St. John the Baptist has grown from 220 families to 391 families at present.
-The church has many thriving programs, especially in the liturgical ministry, the GOYA and the Bible study.
-Each year, 2-3 adult retreats are also held at the parish.
-Fr.
-Stavros has served as the director of Stephen’s Metropolis of Atlanta summer camp since 2000.
+During his tenure, St. John the Baptist has grown from 220 families to 450 families at present.
+The church has many thriving programs, especially in the liturgical ministry, the GOYA, and the Bible study.
+Father Stavros leads a Bible Study on Tuesdays, teaches an Orthodoxy 101 class each semester, and holds 2-3 adult retreats each year in the parish..
 The Prayer Team Ministry, a daily reflection authored by Fr.
-Stavros which began in February 2015, has produced three books, Let All Creation Rejoice: Reflections on Advent, the Nativity and Epiphany , The Road Back to Christ: Reflections on Lent, Holy Week and the Resurrection. and Blessed is the Kingdom, Now and Forever: Reflections on the Divine Liturgy.
+Stavros which began in February 2015, has produced six books, Let All Creation Rejoice: Reflections on Advent, the Nativity and Epiphany, The Road Back to Christ: Reflections on Lent, Holy Week and the Resurrection., Blessed is the Kingdom, Now and Forever: Reflections on the Divine Liturgy, Let Us Be Attentive: Reflections on the Sunday and Feastday Scripture Readings of the Orthodox Church, Engaged: Called to Be Disciples: Reflections on What it Means to Be a Christian, and Commissioned to be Apostles: Love, Worship, Community, Learning, Service.

 He and his wife, Presbytera Lisa, reside in Tampa with their son, Nicholas.